On this page:

 • a Trolley area in which we receive ambulances.
 These are split in areas designated as Majors A and Majors B,

-The Emergency Department has a team of 25 Consultants, including three dual-trained in Adult and Paediatric Emergency Medicine and approximately 60 Doctors, Physician Associates and Advanced Clinical Practitioners.
+The Emergency Department has a team of over 25 Consultants, including three dual-trained in Adult and Paediatric Emergency Medicine and approximately 60 Doctors, Physician Associates and Advanced Clinical Practitioners.
 The department’s staff of more than 140 nurses is led by a Head of Nursing, two Consultant Nurses and three Matrons.

-Within the nursing team there are Emergency Nurse Practitioners, who primarily manage patients with minor injuries, Emergency Care Nurses, who specialise in the care of patients in the Resuscitation Room as well as Specialist Research Nurses.
+Within the team there are Emergency Practitioners, who primarily manage patients with minor injuries, Emergency Care Nurses, who specialise in the care of patients in the Resuscitation Room as well as Specialist Research Nurses.
 The department is supported by a team of non-clinical staff which includes Receptionists, led by a Service Manager.